Harry Broadhurst: Early life

-Broadhurst was born in 1905 in Frimley, Surrey, England.
-He joined the British Army as a second lieutenant in the Royal Artillery and then, in 1926, transferred to the Royal Air Force (RAF).
+Harry Broadhurst was born on 28 October 1905 in Frimley, Surrey, England.
+He was educated at Portsmouth Grammar School and after completing his schooling commenced training as a surveyor.
+In 1925, he joined the British Army as a second lieutenant in the Royal Artillery and then, the following year, transferred to the Royal Air Force (RAF).

-Early RAF career

-Completing his training, he joined No. 11 Squadron RAF in India in 1928, flying the Westland Wapiti and Hawker Hart over the North West frontier.
-He returned to the United Kingdom in 1931, joining No. 41 Squadron RAF flying the Bristol Bulldog.
+Upon completion of his flight training, Broadhurst joined No. 11 Squadron in India in 1928, flying the Westland Wapiti and Hawker Hart over the North West frontier.
+He returned to the United Kingdom in 1931, joining No. 41 Squadron flying the Bristol Bulldog.

 By the mid-1930s, Broadhurst was an accomplished pilot, flying fighters and doing acrobatics at air shows, gaining a reputation as an aerial daredevil with a flair for aerial acrobatics.
-In 1936, as a Flight Lieutenant, he was personally congratulated by the king on his aerobatic showing in the Gloster Gauntlet.
-Awarded an Air Force Cross in 1937, he served at the RAF Staff College in Andover.
+In 1936, as a flight lieutenant, he was personally congratulated by the king on his aerobatic showing in the Gloster Gauntlet.
+Awarded the Air Force Cross in 1937, he served at the RAF Staff College in Andover.
 In January 1939 he was posted as Officer Commanding No. 111 Squadron.